 Because we believe in free speech, we host a small amount of offensive content.
 Some days, that's really hard to do.
 There are views expressed using our service that we find personally repugnant.
-(Although we don't host as much of that type of content as one might expect, given our liberal Terms & Conditions of Service.
-The simple fact is that our service is for smart people, which rules out at least 90% of the people who hold those views.)
+(Although we don't host as much of that type of content as one might expect, given our extremely broad Terms & Conditions of Service.
+The simple fact is that our service is for smart people, which rules out at least 90% of the people who hold those types of views.)

-Nonetheless, our content policy does occasionally put us in a position of accepting money from people whose views we find personally repugnant.
+Nonetheless, our content policy does occasionally put us in a position of accepting money to host sites we find abhorrent.
 But we have no interest in profiting from sites like that.
 For that reason, since our founding in 2002, we have what we have more recently started calling the MFFAM policy: Morons Funding the Fight Against Morons.

 When we find a repugnant site on our service, we mark the account.
 We receive reports about all payments to such accounts, and we take a portion of that money larger than the amount of estimated profit and we donate it to the best organization we can find.
 The best organization in any given case meets two criteria: